Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 Klisidi.
 This is one of the closest beaches to the Chora.
 There is a regular bus service throughout the day.
 Klisidi is a big sandy beach with an incredible landscape and a taverna nearby.
 There are enough tamarisk trees for everybody, but you’d better have an umbrella if you visit Klisidi during the high season.
 Margarita’s restaurant serves great food, and you can also buy water and beverages for your day at the beach.

 Megas Potamos.
 One of the nicest and wildest beaches in Anafi.
 It has just one big tamarisk tree; therefore, an umbrella is recommended.
 This is a totally isolated beach, so pack everything you need for the day.
-Sometimes the waves are high, but it has the best view over the Monolith.
-The bus stops nearby, and you just follow a ten minutes path.
+Sometimes the waves are high, but it has the best view of the Monolith.
+The bus stops nearby, and you just follow a ten-minute path.

 Roukounas.
 The paradise of free campers.
 Hundreds, literally, of them occupy the beach all summer long.
 However, if you like this lifestyle, then that’s your place.
 The bus stop is nearby, and there is a taverna, too.

 Flamourou.
-A twenty-minute walk from the Klisidi beach, Flamourou is a small rocky beach welcoming to nudists.
+A 20-minute walk from Klisidi beach, Flamourou is a small, rocky beach welcoming nudists.
 Not the top beach on the island, in my opinion, but if you are a nudist who appreciates quietness, this is a great option.

 Katsouni.
 You can reach the sandy beach of Katsouni from a path starting from Klisidi.
 Alternatively, you can walk from the Mikros Roukounas bus stop.
 Katsouni is also close to Flamourou.